Sidewalks Must Be Cleared Of Snow

 Do not operate a snowmobile on City streets.
 It is against the law.
 Snowmobiles represent a hazard in that they are visibility problems to drivers.
 These vehicles are recreational and are prohibited from residential and city streets.

 Do not allow your children to play near the street.
 Do not allow your children to play on snow banks adjacent to the street.
-These little ones are not plainly visible to the plow drivers.
+Your little ones are not plainly visible to the plow drivers.
 Do not allow your children to make snow forts in the banks of snow adjacent to the streets.

 If there is a fire hydrant in front of your home, you can help us by keeping snow cleared from around it.
 Our crews attempt to keep the hydrant visible and accessible, but with a total of 6,800 hydrants located throughout the City, it sometimes becomes an impossible task between snowfalls.

 If you have a catch basin (drain) in front of your home, you can help by keeping ice and snow away from the opening so that melting snow and ice can drain freely and eliminate the accumulation of water in the streets.

 Do not shovel, blow or plow snow into the street.
 It creates a hazard for you and vehicular traffic.
 This is against the law and you could be ticketed.